 The Sunshine Coast Tool Library

-The Tool Library offers a diverse collection of tools that help to increase our community’s food security, from basic hand tools to specialized equipment for growing, harvesting, and processing food.
+The Tool Library acts just like your local library, but with tools that help to increase our community’s food security, skills and resiliency.
+You’ll find everything from basic hand tools to specialized equipment for growing, harvesting, and processing food.

 FAQ